ArcherN9/HomeAutomation/NodeServices/README.md

 # HomeAutomation
-Services in this project are part of a home automation project that I've started building.
-It is incremental &amp; features will be added very slowly being a side project.
+**NodeServices** project serves as a component of a bigger undertaking, the HomeAutomation project.
+Head out to the Wiki to learn more.